 Italy is one of the first EU countries to provide reassurance for the British people regarding Brexit, with an estimated 64,000 living there.
 In the event of a no-deal Brexit, British citizens will still be entitled to work and live in Italy and remain as legal residents.
 In addition, British people who’ve lived in Italy for the past four years can apply for Italian citizenship.

 If you own a property in Italy, your right to own will not be affected by Brexit.
 British citizens who rent out their holiday homes can continue to do so.

 Holiday Homes in the Rest of the EU

 Since the Brexit referendum, the British pound has fluctuated.
 At times, it’s become weaker or stronger and some people have taken advantage of this and bought a holiday home abroad.
-Today half a million UK citizens own a property in the EU.
+In fact, today half a million UK citizens own a property in the EU.

 Depending on each country in the EU, there may be legal implications regarding homeownership once the UK leaves the EU.
 As British people are no longer be EU citizens, there may be tax implications as well as other costs such as insurance.

 Further Implications for Homeowners in the EU